My Diagnosis Journey: A Decade with HIV

 Year 2 to 4 (2016 – 2018)

 As time passed and I learned more about what it meant to be living with HIV, I started going to workshops on HIV/AIDS at local organizations around me.
-I ensured that I stayed healthy by going to all of my doctors appointments, as well as taking my medication every day.
+I realized that taking control of my health started with a commitment to my treatment plan.
+I ensured that I stayed healthy by going to all of my doctor's appointments and strictly adhering to taking my medication every day.

+This daily ritual became a source of strength rather than a burden.
 At this point in time, I even became undetectable.
-I found confidence within community and built on those relationships to ensure that I had a strong foundation of support.
+I found confidence within the community and built on those relationships to ensure that I had a strong foundation of support.
 It was around the third year when I finally felt peace in saying out loud that I was HIV-positive.
 The more and more I openly shared with people about my diagnosis, the easier it got.

 Year 5 to 7 (2019 – 2021)

-Being so open with my diagnosis after a few years meant that many people within my community looked to me for guidance and strength.
+Being so open with my diagnosis after a few years meant that many people within my community looked to me for guidance, counseling and strength.
 Early on I realized that I needed to maintain confidence in myself if others were looking to me for support.
-I decided to go back to school and pursue a degree in public health and even started working as an Outreach Coordinator leading HIV prevention and education initiatives in my own community.
+I decided to go back to school and pursue a degree in public health, and even started working as an Outreach Coordinator leading HIV prevention and education initiatives in my own community.

 After a few years in the field of public health I not only graduated but worked my way up to supervising staff who implement HIV prevention and education programs.
 I developed a strong support system of professionals who have asked me to speak about my story and what it means to be living with HIV.

 I have been a part of many health campaigns and leadership groups where I can share my advocacy with the world.
-It was during this time when I realized that I was no longer the nervous 21-year-old who just found out that their whole life was going to change.
+It was during this time when I realized that I was no longer the nervous 21-year-old who just found out that his whole life was going to change.
+Staying undetectable through consistent medication adherence gave me the health and longevity to see my career flourish.

-I am proud to say that I am now a Senior Program Manager for a non-profit organization leading the fight against HIV and ensuring that everyone I connect with receives the education and support that I needed when I was younger.
-In year 10 of my diagnosis, I was able to go to my first ever United States Conference on HIV/AIDS and hope to continue building my skills towards being a great advocate.
+Now, more than a decade into this journey, I am proud to say that I am now a Senior Program Manager for a non-profit organization leading the fight against HIV.
+I ensure that everyone I connect with receives the education and support that I needed when I was younger.
+In my decade plus of living with HIV, I continue to attend the United States Conference on HIV/AIDS as both a leader and an advocate.
+Living with HIV for over ten years has taught me that the pill I take every morning is more than just medicine—it’s my daily commitment to a long, vibrant life.
+I look forward to continuing to build my skills and my community for many decades to come.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The H-I-V.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.